 To prevent heart disease and stroke as a result of diabetes, you should also make heart-healthy choices in other areas of your life: don’t smoke, keep your blood pressure under control, and pay attention to your cholesterol.

-A car cannot move ahead unless its four wheels are in its place, similarly treatment of diabetes has four aspects which need to be in sync, which can be called as four wheel of my health car.
-Absence of even one wheel makes the journey with diabetes impossible.
+A car cannot move ahead unless its four wheels are in its place, similarly, treatment of diabetes has four aspects that need to be in sync, which can be called a four-wheel my health car.
+The absence of even one wheel makes the journey with diabetes impossible.

 These four wheels of health care are as follows:

-To keep diabetes in a good control such that you aren’t faced with any diabetes related complications these four aspects have to be maintained on lifelong basis.
-This isn’t a punishment but a formula to remain disease free, healthy and happy.
+To keep diabetes in good control such that you aren’t faced with any diabetes-related complications these four aspects have to be maintained on a lifelong basis.
+This isn’t a punishment but a formula to remain disease-free, healthy and happy.
 Maintaining good health is a process and has to be done continuously and regularly.

-Include foods rich in protein, fiber, complex carbohydrates.
+Include foods rich in protein, fibre, complex carbohydrates.
 Avoid fried, refined food products and all simple sugars.
 Stay away from addictions and all kinds of processed food.

 Exercise: Regular exercise all days a week goes long way in maintaining fitness, stamina and blood sugar control.
-Exercise improves insulin sensitivity of the cells as well as it releases feel good hormones which make you happy(endorphins).
+Exercise improves the insulin sensitivity of the cells as well as releases feel-good hormones that make you happy(endorphins).

 Medications: Your medications will work if you work.
-Main focus has to be lifestyle modification since type 2 diabetes is a lifestyle disorder.
-Depending upon the blood sugar levels, doctor suggest optimal medications required to keep sugars in control.
-Medications are a support to lifestyle modifications and not a replacement.
+The main focus has to be lifestyle modification since type 2 diabetes is a lifestyle disorder.
+Depending upon the blood sugar levels, the doctor suggests optimal medications required to keep sugars in control.
+Medications are supported by lifestyle modifications and not a replacement.